1. Gathering of the Grey Company

 The twins shared a glance, pausing before Elladan finally admitted, “My father wishes to keep the elves here to guard Rivendell.
 Lothlorien expects to be attacked by Dol Goldur, so they can spare no one either.”

 Halbarad sighed, “So we fight alone.”
-The Alliance of Men and Elves is truly over,
+The Alliance of Men and Elves is truly over, he sadly thought.